Meiden Yamanaka Station: Platforms

-Adjacent stations

 Station history

 Meiden Yamanaka Station was opened on 1 April 1926 as Aiden Yamanaka Station (愛電山中駅) on the privately held Aichi Electric Railway.
 The Aichi Electric Railway was acquired by the Meitetsu Group on 1 August 1935.
 The station received its present name on 1 December 1938.
 The station platforms and tracks were elevated on 24 October 1992.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 452 passengers daily.